PEDSnet/Data_Models_Public/PEDSnet/README.md

 ## Original OMOP files

 The original OMOP CDM and Vocabulary V5 specification is included in [docs](V2/docs) directory for reference.

+##OMOP v5 Vocabulary for Version 2:

+The corresponding version of the vocabulary for PEDSNet CDM Version 2 can be found here: *link coming soon*

 ***
 ***
 ***

 ## PEDSnet CDM V1